|

 Calculation of Total Shareholder Return.
 Formula

-(Share Price at the end of the period - Share Price at the beginning of the period + Dividends) / Share Price at the beginning of the period = Total Shareholder Return.
+(Share Price at the end of the period - Share Price at the beginning of

-Note: dividends include not only regular dividend payments, but also include any cash payments to shareholders, and also include special or one-time dividends, and also include share buybacks.
+any cash payments to shareholders, and also include special or one-time dividends,

-TSR can be easily compared from company to company, and benchmarked against industry or market returns, without having to worry about a bias regarding size.
-Because Total Shareholder Return is a percentage.
+TSR can be easily compared from company to company, and benchmarked against

-Total Shareholder Return Special Interest Group
+Limitations of Total Shareholder Return

 |